gitGNU/gnu_kenozooid/doc/hacking/us.rst

 - descent rate 20m/min
 - extended dive profile is 5 meters deeper and 3 minutes longer (+5m/+3min)
 - decompression model is ZH-L16B-GF
+- travel and bottom gas mix switch depth is calculated using ppO2 1.4
+- bottom gas mix switch depth is calculated using ppO2 1.6
 - decompression engine library is ``decotengu``

 .. not for ver.
 0.15: - travel and decompression gas mixes cylinders pressure 200bar